 meditation requirement creates a common ground for the members of each class as they

 study and discuss the main principles of both Buddhist and Western psychology.
 The

-MA Transpersonal Counseling Psychology meditation requirement includes four classes
+MA Mindfulness-Based Transpersonal Counseling meditation requirement includes four

-(two years) of the Psychology of Meditation.
-During those classes the student fulfills
+classes (two years) of the Psychology of Meditation.
+During those classes the student

-a sitting practice requirement and meets regularly with their meditation instructor.
+fulfills a sitting practice requirement and meets regularly with their meditation

-However, continuation of meditation practice after the completion of the courses is
+instructor.
+However, continuation of meditation practice after the completion of the

 - Community: The feature of community is a strong learning component of the MA Contemplative Psychotherapy

 & Buddhist Psychology program.
 Students take every class together, including the off-campus